 In the hands of the talented owner-designer, this four-story Elm Street renovation deep in Chicago's Gold Coast territory brims with a vibrant, timeless elegance.

-This neighborhood is a thicket for the multimillion dollar homestead and Teflon prices, with comps on this tree-lined pocket of the Gold Coast tipping over $4 million, crushing Chicago's $267,500 average.
-This doll, according to public records, sold in pre-bubble 1998 for $2.3 million and is well within the Zipcode range today, asking $3.8 million.
+This neighborhood is a thicket for the multimillion-dollar homestead and Teflon prices, with comps on this tree-lined pocket of the Gold Coast topping $4 million, crushing Chicago's $267,500 average.
+This doll, according to public records, sold in pre-bubble 1998 for $2.3 million and is well within the ZIP code range today, asking $3.8 million.
 Repped by Gayle Tepper of Prudential Rubloff.